Best Things To Do in Butwal, Nepal

 What is Butwal famous for?

-Butwal is famous for its strategic location between the Terai plains and the hills, the Tinau River, Siddhababa Temple, and its role as a major trade and transport hub.
+Butwal is famous for its strategic location between the Terai plains and the hills, the Tinau River, the Siddhababa Temple, and its role as a major trade and transport hub.
 These features shape many things to do in Butwal today.

 Is Butwal worth visiting for tourists?